binafy/laravel-user-monitoring/README.md

 <a name="ajax-requests"></a>
 ### Ajax Requests

-Maybe you may disable record visits for `Ajax` requests, you can use config to disable it:
+Maybe you may disable record visits for `Ajax` requests.
+You can use config to disable it:

 ```php
 'visit_monitoring' => [